pukar10/proxmox-forge/README.md

 ### Useful commands

+* `terraform fmt -recursive` - terraform enforces special formatting, this will format all your files recursively
 * `terraform plan` - shows a plan of what terraform will create/modify/destroy.
 Refreshes your state and checks against desired state.
 * `terraform apply` - applies the above plan/your desired state